Easy Biscuits

 Cold dough.
 Never use your hands to mix the dough, it will warm up the butter.

 Cutting biscuits.
 Do not twist the cutter when stamping out the biscuits.
-Twisting the cutter can cause the sides of the dough to close, and they’ll cook unevenly.
-Pull the cutter straight up and out.
+Twisting the cutter can cause the sides of the dough to close, and they’ll cook unevenly and keep the flaky layers from forming properly.

 If you don’t have a biscuit cutter, use a cup about the same size.
+Push straight down and pull the cutter straight up and out.

 Cut easy biscuits, ready for baking.